Medicare Boot Camp®—Physician Services Version

 • Documentation requirements applicable to teaching/attending physician services when residents are involved in patient care

-• Appropriately bill for services furnished by an intern or resident functioning as an assistant surgeon
+• Appropriate billing for services furnished by an intern or resident functioning as an assistant surgeon

-• Determine if Medicare payment is available for services furnished by a particular moonlighting resident
+• Determining whether Medicare payment is available for services furnished by a particular moonlighting resident

-Module 13: When the Medicare Payment is Not What you Expect: Audits and Appeals
+Module 14: When the Medicare Payment Is Not What You Expect: Audits and Appeals

 • Overview of the Medicare program integrity function applicable to services furnished in a professional practice setting

-• Proper Response for Audit and Record Request
+• Proper response for audits and record requests

 • Overview of the Medicare Part B appeals process